-When taking specific gravity measurements, it is important to correct for temperature to get a true reading.
-As a rule of thumb, specific gravity will change by 0.0003 points per 10ºF.
+When taking specific gravity measurements, it is important to correct for temperature.
+As a rule of thumb, the specific gravity will change by 0.0003 points per 3ºC (~6ºF).
 See the table below:

-The above table shows the actual hydrometer readings of acid at a specific gravity of 1.265 @ 77ºF.
-As the acid get colder it contracts and the apparent density increases and as it gets hot it expands and the apparent density decreases.
+The above table shows the actual hydrometer readings of acid at a specific gravity of 1.265 @ 25ºC (77ºF).
+As the acid cools it contracts and the apparent density increases and as it gets hot it expands and the apparent density decreases.
 This is important when determining the state of charge.
-If the electrolyte temperature is 100ºF and a density reading of 1.258 is taken and not corrected, unnecessary charging may occur.
+If the electrolyte temperature is 38ºC (100ºF) and a density reading of 1.258 is taken and not corrected, unnecessary charging may occur.
 This will shorten the battery life, waste electricity and unnecessarily gas the battery.
 Further maintenance from extra watering will then be required.

-The best way to measure the state of charge of a battery is to measure the specific gravity.
-This can been done under load but care must be taken and it is never recommended if the truck is in service.
-The following table shows varying state of a charge and the corresponding corrected specific gravities of a battery at full charge at 1.265 and 77ºF.
+The best way to measure the state-of-charge of a battery is to measure the specific gravity.
+This may be done under load but care must be taken and it is never recommended if the truck is in service.
+The following table shows the varying state-of-charge and the corresponding corrected specific gravities of a battery at full charge at 1.265 and 25ºC (77ºF).

 % Charged Specific Gravity